 Laboratory testing of water supply and wine analysis

-If you make wine using your own water supply or if you export wine, you need to meet certain requirements under the Wine Act 2003.
-Laboratory testing is used to check that these requirements have been met.
+If you make wine using your own water supply, you need to meet certain requirements under the Wine Act 2003.
+If you export wine, certain countries might need additional laboratory testing to check the wine meets their requirements.
+Find out about these requirements and how to find a recognised laboratory.

 - every year